iloveindia.com Indian Wedding Indian WeddingShri GaneshCouple, Indian WeddingIndian WeddingWedding in India

 Sangeet party

 Sangeet party is held at the bride's place, which she gives to her friends as a maiden.
-It is like a bachelor's party.
+Similar to a bachelor's party, it is dominated by excellent music and traditional as well as modern dances.

 Saagri Tradition